mathpn/mathpn.github.io/src/content/posts/climbing-trees-2.md

 - Left value: the predicted value for the left child node.
 - Right value: the predicted value for the right child node.

-We loop over all features and, for each one, sort the features and the outcome based on the value of the selected feature.
+We loop over all features and, for each one, sort the feature and the outcome based on the selected feature values.
 Then, we divide the samples of candidate child nodes around each split point (`left` and `right`) and compute the weighted averaged criterion.
 If the criterion value is the lowest observed so far, this is the current best split point.
 Notice that this works for both classification and regression.